-Assist your teachers
+Assist their teachers

 Create opportunities for others to be active

-Encourage others to take part
+Encourage others to be active

 Our Secondary Leadership Academy has a stronger focus on the different skills and qualities needed in order to be a successful leader and challenges the students to reflect on their strengths and areas for development.